About the TNRD

 The Region of BC’s Best

-The Thompson-Nicola Regional District (TNRD) was incorporated and held its first Board meeting on November 24, 1967.
+The Thompson-Nicola Regional District was incorporated and held its first Board meeting on November 24, 1967.
 The provincial objective in creating regional districts was to deliver services efficiently and economically to unincorporated areas of the province on a local, sub-regional and regional basis.

 Sign up for the TNRD mailing list